Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Conclusion

 In this work, we looked at ten years of data from the web-based data tracker of an ICT (Digital Green) that seeks to empower rural households by enabling knowledge sharing of various types of practices.
 In particular, we examined the adoption of agricultural practices across five states of India -- Bihar, Andhra Pradesh, Madhya Pradesh and Karnataka.
 We modelled different components of the Digital Green ecosystem and used statistical methods to identify various factors that distinguish farmers with higher adoption rates from others.
 We diagnosed the Digital Green ecosystem to highlight gender-based inequalities among farmers in Andhra Pradesh, Odisha and Karnataka.
-While our analysis is currently limited to gender, we plan to include class and caste in our future work to investigate inequalities from an intersectional feminist lens.
+While our analysis is currently limited to gender, we plan to include caste in our future work to investigate inequalities from an intersectional feminist lens.
 Next, we leveraged the modelled features and experimented with different classifiers to accurately identify farmers who might face challenges in adopting videos.
 We argue that this would further enable us to conduct fieldwork and ethnographic inquiry into their experiences, allowing us to account for how power dynamics unfold locally.
-We explained our model results using SHAP plots and verified some of our claims by delving deeper into the dependency plots in Appendix Section \ref{shap_dependency}.
-Lastly, we aggregated our findings to provide implications for alleviating adoption rates of nearly a million farmers in the Digital Green ecosystem.
-Our research builds upon past literature by studying farmer network dynamics and their role in adoptions of diverse farming practices at scale.
-It also sheds light on key factors for effective information dissemination such as video characteristics and mediator-farmer ratio.
+Lastly, we explained our model results using SHAP plots and we aggregated our findings to provide implications for alleviating adoption rates of nearly a million farmers in the Digital Green ecosystem.
+Our research builds upon past literature on the use of ICTs across rural areas in the Global South by demonstrating the use of big data for their diagnosis and evaluation.
+Our work studies the role of farmer network dynamics and information specificity along with other properties of participatory video content in the adoption of diverse farming practices at a large scale.